 However, with this guide we’ll go through each set of numbers, so ne vous inquiétez pas! (don’t worry!) because we’ve got you covered for every step of the way.

 Let’s start with the very basic numbers, one to ten.
 You probably already know these, but it’s always good to review.
 Most of these words have sounds that cannot be found in English, so be sure to listen to each one to make sure you have the pronunciation right.
 The N in a word means that the vowel before it is nasal, so the word cinq is NOT pronounced with the ending like ‘wonk’ or ‘honk’ but with a nasal ‘a’ sound before the k.

 If you’ve been learning French then you probably already know about the liaison rule that makes words sound different depending on the following word.
 Similar sound changes happen with numbers as well.

-As a result, French numbers sound different as a result of the words that follows them.
+As a result, French numbers sound different as a result of the word that follows them.
 Words can have three different endings depending on whether the number is:

-- Followed by a consonant or an aspirate h
+- Followed by a consonant or an aspirated h

 - Followed by a vowel or a mute h